i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 DH RATCHET KDF
 ~~~~~~~~~~~~~~~

-This is used after new DH keys are exchanged, before a tagset
+This is used after new DH keys are exchanged in NextKey blocks,
-is exhausted.
+before a tagset is exhausted.

 TODO